01 of 05

 03 of 05

-Vinyl siding is inexpensive, quick to install, and becoming more attractive as time goes by.
-Vinyl does get a bad rap as being an inferior building material, and some of these criticisms are warranted, such as its flimsiness and poor thermal blocking abilities.
+Vinyl siding is inexpensive and quick to install.
+Vinyl siding does get a bad rap as being an inferior building material, and some of these criticisms are warranted, such as its flimsiness and poor thermal blocking abilities.
+But as one of the cheaper house siding options out there, vinyl siding is incomparable.

 Continue to 4 of 5 below.

-- Usually not an option if you are trying to historically renovate a house.
-The main issue is that any type of siding that obliterates original architectural... details (such as clapboard) is not considered appropriate for historic renovation.
+- Vinyl siding is usually not an option if you are trying to historically renovate a house.
+The main issue is that any type of siding that obliterates original architectural details (such as clapboard) is not considered appropriate for historic renovation.

-- Vinyl siding does not have good thermal-blocking "R" values.
-But it can be backed with thin insulation that slightly increases its insulating value.
+- Vinyl siding does not have good thermal-blocking R-values.
+However, vinyl siding can be backed with thin insulation that slightly increases its insulating value.

 04 of 05